Chun Fan

 Occupation: Artist

-Education: Department of Western Art, School of Professional and Continuing Education, The Chinese University of Hong Kong, First Institution of Art and Design
+Education: Department of Western Art, School of Professional Development, Chinese University of Hong Kong Department of Art, Hong Kong University of Art and Design

 Artistic Style: A spiritual world beyond material limitations.